 Nelson Mandela Class 10 Questions and Answers

 Here are some important questions and answers for A Long Walk to Freedom Class 10:

-The book was published in December, 1994.
+Ans.
+The book was published in December 1994.
 There is also a movie on it available on Netflix if you are interested to learn more about the book.

+Ans.
 The moral of the story is that the oppressor and the oppressed both lose humanity.
-One through hatred the other through oppression and hence both need to be liberated from these inhumane prisons.
-Mandela’s believe that the people are born free of hatred and learn it later is also a very enlightening lesson we learn from the chapter.
-The people learn to hate and therefore they can also learn to love is a beautiful take away from the lesson.
+One through hatred and the other through oppression and hence both need to be liberated from these inhumane prisons.
+Mandela’s belief that people are born free of hatred and learn it later is also a very enlightening lesson we learn from the chapter.
+The people learn to hate and therefore they can also learn to love is a beautiful takeaway from the lesson.

+Ans.
 According to Nelson Mandela, a man has two obligations in his life.
-One is towards his family and friends the other is to his people and country.
+One is towards his family and friends the other is towards his people and country.

 Ans.
 For Nelson Mandela, Courage doesn’t mean the lack of fear but acceptance and winning over it.
 He learnt the true meaning of courage from thousands of freedom fighters and people who gave countless sacrifices for their country.

 Test your knowledge about A Long Walk to Freedom with this fun quiz.